algocreek/real-world-problems/README.md

 ## About

 This repository contains practical coding challenges based on real production scenarios.
-These aren't abstract academic puzzles that are focused to fail people in interviews.
+These aren't abstract academic puzzles but rather issues/types that you are more likely to encounter in your day-to-day SWE job.

 ## Problem Categories